roeegro/SwimFix/README.md

     - **Performance evaluation** of the swimmer:
 	    - Error detection including multiple error types
 	    - Manuel error annotation on each frame of the video
-    - **Extraction & Visualization** of analytical measures based on the swimmer's pose in each frame of the video:
+    - **Extraction & Visualization** of analytical measures:
-		- Graphs of the keypoints' coordinates
+		- The keypoints' coordinates in each frame
-		- Graphs of the angles of the swimmer's shoulder/elbows/wrists
+		- The angles of the swimmer's shoulders/elbows/wrists
     - **Model Testing and Evaluation**
 	    - Manual video annotation.
 	    - Expected vs actual swimmer's pose.